 - other standards and expectations to the employee's work situation

-Employees in probationary status may have their employment terminated at any time, for any reason (with the exception of unlawful discrimination) and without explanation, with no right to appeal through the university’s employee grievance process or to the State Employee Grievance Committee.
+Employees in probationary status, who are not successfully meeting the requirements of the job, may have their employment terminated at any time during the probationary period, for any reason (with the exception of unlawful discrimination) and without explanation, with no right to appeal through the university’s employee grievance process or to the State Employee Grievance Committee.

 Supervisors should consult with Employee Relations prior to terminating a probationary employee.